-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Receivership: No moratorium or stay applies.

+Examinership: From the date of submission of the application for the appointment of an examiner, the debtor is deemed to be under the protection of the court.
+The moratorium will last for four months, but this can be extended by the court by up to a maximum of 12 months.

-Examinership: If the court is satisfied that time is required to prepare an independent expert's report (which should accompany the application for the appointment of an examiner) and, due to unforeseen circumstances outside the control of the applicant, it was not possible to prepare such a report, the court may place the debtor under its protection for such time as the court deems appropriate, being no more than 15 days, to allow for the submission of the independent expert's report.
-In any case, from the date of submission of the application for the appointment of an examiner and for a period of four months, the debtor is deemed to be under the protection of the court.
-The court has the discretion to extend this to six months.
+If the petition is filed without an independent expert's report and the court is satisfied that time is required to prepare the report which, due to circumstances outside the control of the applicant, it was not possible to prepare, the court may place the debtor under its protection for such time as the court deems appropriate, being no more than 15 days, to allow for submission of the report.

 While under such protection: